AdaProb: Efficient Machine Unlearning via Adaptive Probability: Abstract

 \section{Abstract}

-Machine unlearning—enabling a trained model to forget specific data—is crucial for addressing biased data and adhering to privacy regulations like the General Data Protection Regulation (GDPR)'s ``right to be forgotten."
-Recent works have paid little attention to privacy concerns, leaving the data intended for forgetting vulnerable to membership inference attacks.
-Moreover, they often come with high computational overhead.
-In this work, we propose Pseudo-Probability Unlearning (PPU), a novel method that enables models to forget data efficiently and in a privacy-preserving manner.
-Our method replaces the final-layer output probabilities of the neural network with pseudo-probabilities for the data to be forgotten.
-These pseudo-probabilities follow either a uniform distribution or align with the model’s overall distribution, enhancing privacy and reducing risk of membership inference attacks.
-Our optimization strategy further refines the predictive probability distributions and updates the model's weights accordingly, ensuring effective forgetting with minimal impact on the model's overall performance.
-Through comprehensive experiments on multiple benchmarks, our method achieves over 20\% improvements in forgetting error compared to the state-of-the-art.
-Additionally, our method enhances privacy by preventing the forgotten set from being inferred to around random guesses.
+Machine unlearning, enabling a trained model to forget specific data, is crucial for addressing erroneous data and adhering to privacy regulations like the General Data Protection Regulation (GDPR)'s ``right to be forgotten".
+Despite recent progress, existing methods face two key challenges: residual information may persist in the model even after unlearning, and the computational overhead required for effective data removal is often high.
+To address these issues, we propose Adaptive Probability Approximate Unlearning (AdaProb), a novel method that enables models to forget data efficiently and in a privacy-preserving manner.
+Our method firstly replaces the neural network's final-layer output probabilities with pseudo-probabilities for data to be forgotten.
+These pseudo-probabilities follow a uniform distribution to maximize unlearning, and they are optimized to align with the model’s overall distribution to enhance privacy and reduce the risk of membership inference attacks.
+Then, the model's weights are updated accordingly.
+Through comprehensive experiments, our method outperforms state-of-the-art approaches with over 20\% improvement in forgetting error, better protection against membership inference attacks, and less than 50\% of the computational time.\footnote{The code is provided in https://github.com/zzhao71/AdaProb.git}